sourcegraph/about/projects/acls.md

   SAML username.
 * `IdentityToAuthzIDMapper.AuthzID` is the identity function.
 This assumes that the GitHub username is the same as the SAML userame.
-* `AuthzProvider.ListRepositories` uses the [GitHub Enterprise impersonation token](https://developer.github.com/enterprise/2.14/v3/enterprise-admin/users/#create-an-impersonation-oauth-token)
+* `AuthzProvider.RepoPerms` uses the [GitHub Enterprise impersonation token](https://developer.github.com/enterprise/2.14/v3/enterprise-admin/users/#create-an-impersonation-oauth-token)
   to [list all repositories accessible to the user](https://developer.github.com/v3/repos/#list-your-repositories).